What is “internet voting”?

 Voter-verified paper ballots are considered the most secure way of voting.
 These paper ballots can be audited and recounted to confirm election results.
 In contrast, ballots cast via the internet cannot be meaningfully audited.
 Even if an election official prints an electronically received ballot, the voter never interacted with the printed copy and cannot verify it is correct, meaning the printout cannot reliably document voter intent.

 What types of attacks threaten the security of votes cast over the internet?

-- Malware on voters’ devices (e.g., viruses, Trojan horses, malicious code embedded in software updates) that can modify votes undetectably
+- Malware on voters’ devices (malicious code hidden in apps or software updates) that can modify votes undetectably

-- Denial of service attacks (slowing a key part of the system to a crawl or crashing it by overwhelming it with traffic or taking advantage of a bug)
+- Denial of service attacks (slowing or crashing the system by overwhelming it with traffic or taking advantage of a bug)

 - Server penetration attacks (remote break-in and control of the election server)

 - Spoofing attacks (directing voters to a fake voting website instead of the real one)